 If planting multiple camellia shrubs, space them at least 5 feet apart.
 It isn’t necessary to amend the backfill soil at planting time.
 Rather, lightly cultivate the top few inches of the soil, raking in compost or well-rotted manure.

 Proper fertilization is important for a large flower count.
-Apply a potassium-rich fertilizer in September to facilitate petal development.
+Apply a potassium-rich fertilizer in July to facilitate petal development.
 Apply a slow release nitrogen fertilizer in the spring to keep foliage dark green and lush.
+You can also shop for fertilizers specifically designed for camellias, or even an azalea fertilizer.

 Garden Design Tips With Camellias